The Second Mother (2015 film): Production

 Muylaert originally envisioned it before the release of her first feature film, Durval Discos (2002), but she felt she was not capable of directing it at the time.
-Originally titled A Porta da Cozinha ("The kitchen door"), it was based on Muylaert's own experience with a nanny, who took care of Muylaert's son after leaving her own daughter.
+Originally titled A Porta da Cozinha (The Kitchen Door), it was based on Muylaert's own experience with a nanny, who took care of Muylaert's son after leaving her own daughter.
 The screenplay was rewritten four times by her and Casé since its original conception because Muylaert felt it was "immature".
 Casé had an important role as she knew closely the reality of several Northeastern women who went to São Paulo to find a job, and Muylaert was cautious not to create a caricature of the central character.
 She said she wrote the story because taking care of other people's children is "sacred work that is very underrated."
 The film took nine months to make.

-The main filming location of The Second Mother, shot in February 2014, was a mansion on Morumbi, an affluent neighborhood of São Paulo.
+The main filming location of The Second Mother, shot in February 2014, was a mansion in Morumbi, an affluent neighborhood of São Paulo.